-- 5> Complete the second sentence so that it means the same as the first one, using the word given.
-Do not change the word given. - 1 There weren't any people in the café. - in the café.
-NO2 Not many students managed to pass the test. - to pass the test.
-FEW3 There's only a little money left in my wallet. - There in my wallet.
-MUCH 4 All the rooms were open when we got there. - when we got there.
-EVERY - 5 I only want to invite a few people from my class. from my class.
+- 5) Complete the second sentence so that it means the same as the first one, using the word given.
+Do not change the word given. - 1 There weren't any people in the café.
+There were no people in the café.
+NO - 2 Not many students managed to pass the test.
+Few students managed to pass the test.
+FEW - 3 There's only a little money left in my wallet.
+There isn't much money left in my wallet.
+MUCH - 4 All the rooms were open when we got there.
+Every room was open when we got there.
+EVERY - 5 I only want to invite a few people from my class.
+I don't want to invite all the people from my class.
 ALL